Language selection

 AP Calculus BC – score 4 or 5

-ACT Composite Score 26, including a score in Mathematics of at least 30
+ACT Composite Score 26, including a score in Math of at least 30

 Compliance with the admission requirements for the Computer Science programme given in Czech is an alternative to the above minimum Reasoning Requirements.